-Instructor: Randye Rutberg Office location: Hunter North room 1041 (10th floor) (I will not be at Hunter during Fall 2021) Email (preferred means of contact): rrutberg@hunter.cuny.edu .
+Instructor: Randye Rutberg

+Office location: Hunter North room 1043 (10th floor)

+Email (preferred means of contact): rrutberg@hunter.cuny.edu.
 In order for me to respond to your emails as efficiently as possible please adhere to the following instructions: (1) Include the course name and number in your subject line.
 (2) Include your entire name as it appears in CUNY first in your email (3) Email me from your @myhunter account.
 I try to answer all emails within 24 hours.
 Allow for a 48 hour delay on the weekends.
 Please be sure to write a complete email, including a salutation and a signature.
-Office hours: Office hours will be on BB Collaborate immediately following lectures at 11:15 AM.
-Office phone: 212 772 5326